-- 1. In Figure 4, we observe the effects of an instruction cache.
-Consider instruction B resulting in a miss.
-While instruction B misses in the instruction cache, all other cache accesses result in hits.
-Since instructions are stalled until the miss on B is resolved, the number of cycles involved can be separated into two components.
-With i = 9 and m = 1 in Eq.
-(1), the WCEC is accurately captured by our model as WCEC = 9 + 1N.
-Hence, the WCEC is accurately modeled for any value of N resulting in an accurate WCET, regardless of frequencies. - 2.
-In Figure 5, we observe the effects of a data cache miss.
+2. In Figure 5, we observe the effects of a data cache miss.
 Instruction B misses in the data cache while all other cache accesses are hits.
 With i = 9 and m = 1, the WCEC is again calculated as 9 + 1N.
-Since the data miss stalls subsequent instructions, one can separate the number of cycles required for the memory access.
-However, had the Instruction C or any other stalled instruction performed any useful work instead of being stalled, a potential for overestimation would occur for the model, e.g., for multicycle floatingpoint operations, and branch mispredictions.
-Any such overestimation results from the overlap of useful cycles with the memory stall.
+Since the data miss stalls the previous instructions, one can separate the number of cycles required for the memory access.
+However, had the Instruction C or any other stalled instruction performed any useful work instead of being stalled, a potential for overestimation would occur for the model, e.g., for multi-cycle floating-point operations, branch mispredictions, etc. Any such overestimation results from the overlap of useful cycles with the memory stall.
 In our model, the i component counts these useful cycles while the m component counts data miss.
 Overlap would not be considered by the model.
 For example, if instruction C took an extra cycle to execute, the new WCEC would become 10 + 1N.
-The model does not consider the overlap between the data miss and the extra cycle used by instruction C. A similar problem is also observed
+The model does not consider the overlap between the data miss and the extra cycle used by instruction C. A similar problem is also observed in example 1 if the instruction miss overlaps with a high execution latency instruction.